WisGateOS 2 Extensions User Manual

 -

-Click the Device Overview tab to view the Field Tester device and the collected data.
+Click the Device Overview tab to access the Field Tester’s heatmap and network performance data.

 - To access the Field Test Data Processor extension, click Launch.